aschulm/battor/README.md

 * Solid *RED*: Downloading trace.
 * Blinking *GREEN*: Streaming trace.

+**Usage**

 To stream samples from the BattOr over USB, run the following on the command line.
+You will need to specify the tty file for the BattOr (e.g., /dev/ttyUSB* for Linux /dev/cu.usbserial* for Mac and /dev/ttyS* for Cygwin).
-Often you will want to redirect the output to a file.
+Likely you will want to redirect the output to a file.

-    $ battor -s
+    $ battor -s <tty>

 To start buffering power measurements, run the following on the command line.
 Once the BattOr has a blinking *RED* LED, it can be disconnected from USB so power can be measured while on the move.

-    $ battor -b
+    $ battor -b <tty>

 To end buffering and download the trace, run the following on the command line.
 Often you will want to redirect the output to a file.
 The BattOr will have a